 Preliminary data has revealed one promising candidate that appears to adapt even in the presence of food.
 Further studies are being done on this mutant and others.

 The second experimental approach in progress is to generate new mutants that show impairment of a food block on olfactory adaptation.
-This will be a large scale undertaking, in which thousands of worms with random, chemically-induced mutations will be generated and put through behavioral assays to determine which (if any) of these mutants exhibits an impaired food block on olfactory adaptation.
-Once such mutants are isolated, their phenotypes will be more extensively characterized.
-Ultimately, for mutants exhibiting a robust and specific impaired food block on olfactory adaptation, we plan to identify the relevant mutated genes using recently developed techniques involving whole genome sequencing of individuals.
+We performed a forward genetic screen, in which thousands of worms with random, chemically-induced mutations were generated and put through behavioral assays to help identify mutants that may exhibit an impaired food block on olfactory adaptation.
+Currently, we are screening through these mutants to look for mutants that do indeed show this phenotype.
+Ultimately, for mutants exhibiting a robust and specific impaired food block on olfactory adaptation, we plan to identify the relevant mutated genes using recently developed techniques involving whole genome sequencing.

 The third experimental approach in progress is to use recently developed imaging techniques to observe and record the responses of neurons to odor and food exposure.
 Primary olfactory neurons have receptors that bind to odor molecules.
 Binding of odor initiates a cascade of molecular signals within the neuron that ultimately affects signals released from the neuron to other neurons.
 These neurons, in turn, signal to other neurons, generating information processing within the nervous system of the worm.
 Ultimately the output of this information processing determines behavior.
 By studying the signals produced within neurons we can gain insight into the nature of information coding about odors, and how those codes are affected during adaptation, and by food.